psthomas/psthomas.github.io/_posts/2017-10-07-correlated-randoms.md

 4. Convert the correlated normal samples to correlated uniform samples using the standard normal cumulative distribution function (CDF).
 I think the result of this is considered a [copula](https://en.wikipedia.org/wiki/Copula_(probability_theory)).
 5. Use the inverted CDF of the desired distributions to convert the correlated uniform samples into correlated samples.
 This is called [inverse transform](https://en.wikipedia.org/wiki/Inverse_transform_sampling) sampling.

-Note that the lognormal correlation won't be exactly what you specified in the correlation matrix, but it was close enough for my purposes.
+Note that the sample correlation won't be exactly what you specified in the correlation matrix, but it was close enough for my purposes.
 If you need a specific correlation, you could always write a while loop that repeats this process until it's within a certain threshold of your desired correlation.
 Here's the code for a joint lognormal distribution:

 {% highlight javascript %}